a-yohe1/writing_an_interpreter_in_go/README.md

-# writing interpreter in go
+# writing an interpreter in go

 https://interpreterbook.com/